 Leander Brereton, Director of Operations

-Leander Brereton is the Director of Operations of the Disabled Veterans National Foundation, graduated in May 2010 from Bowie State University.
-She graduated with a Bachelor of Science in Business Administration with a concentration in Management.
+Leander Brereton is the Director of Operations at DVNF.
+She graduated in May 2010 from Bowie State University with a Bachelor of Science in Business Administration with a concentration in Management.
 Read her full bio here.

 Danielle Abbassi joined DVNF in 2016 to support DVNF’s fundraising and development initiatives.
-She holds a Bachelor’s of Science in International Studies with an intensive focus on forced migration and soon, an MPA in Nonprofit Management.
+She holds an MPA in Cross-Sector Public Service, and brings 10 years of combined volunteer and professional experience in the nonprofit sector.
 Read her full bio here.